apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

 In general, the data to be inserted may be specified using any valid AQL query expression.
-The insertion of a single object instance, as in this example, is just a special case where the query expression happens to be a record constructor involving only constants.
+The insertion of a single object instance, as in this example, is just a special case where the query expression happens to be a object constructor involving only constants.

 ### Deleting Existing Data  ###
 In addition to inserting new data, AsterixDB supports deletion from datasets via the AQL _delete_ statement.